coffee2code/remember-me-controls/readme.txt

 == Changelog ==

 = () =
+* New: Change login form defaults according to plugin settings
 * Change: Update plugin framework to 047
     * 047:
     * Don't save default setting values to database on install